 - Fun to grow: They stimulate children's senses (including taste, for edibles) or excite the imagination.

 - Easy to grow: Kids need to be eased into gardening with forgiving specimens.
-Plants easily grown from seed are especially appealing to children because they preside over them from start to finish.
+Plants easily grown from seed are especially appealing to children because they can preside over their development from start to finish, giving them a sense of empowerment.

 The sense most stimulated by Stachys byzantina is touch.
 Children can reach out and stroke the fuzzy leaves of this perennial.